SHANKAR VEDANTAM, HOST:

 LAUB: Most of the houses were made of packing crates at that time, and there was no paving in Mexicali of 200,000 people.

 VEDANTAM: Mexicali's main medical facility was an old, wood home.

-VEDANTAM: A rational fox may have calculated the risks and backed down - not Don.
+VEDANTAM: A rational fox may have calculated the risks and backed down, not Don.
 He recruited local health officials to get word out that they would be providing free surgeries for children with cleft lips and burn scars.
 The clinic was quickly packed.

 LAUB: It was 10:30 in the morning.
 In that desert, there had not been rain there for three years.
-Hot in the morning - it was about 106 degrees already.
+Hot in the morning - it was about a 106 degrees already.
 You couldn't touch anything metal because you'd burn your hand.
-The first patient I saw was sitting there with a bag on his head with two little peepholes.
-I said, what's with the - why the bag?
+The first patient I saw was sitting there with a bag on a his head with two little peepholes.
+I said what's with the - why the bag?